Skip to content

 Import Overrides

-These settings allow you to manually define the Age/Maturity, Health, and Season of imported plants.
+These settings allow you to manually define various parameters that influence how plants are generated and appear when imported.
 Each property has its own checkbox and slider.
 To activate an override for a specific property, tick the checkbox next to it and adjust the slider to your desired value.

 When an override is enabled, it will replace the plant's default preset value for that property during import.
 If left unticked, the original preset value will be used instead.